pudly/schmopera-hugo/content/articles/review-a-triple-concerto-a-german-requiem-with-the-tso.md

 date = "2017-09-28T15:47:00-04:00"
 lastmod = "2017-09-29T13:19:00-04:00"
 publishDate = "2017-09-29T12:26:00-04:00"
 short_description = "The three violin parts seem to babble, talk over each other, like a gaggle of enthusiastic talkers whose conversation borders on an argument.
-They echo each other in a three-fold cascade of gesture, single pitches splicing themselves into harmonies; there are moments of Strauss-like vocal writing, and what feels like an exciting nod towards the Toccata movement from John Adam's Violin Concerto." slug = "review-a-triple-concerto-a-german-requiem-with-the-tso" title = "Review: a Triple Concerto &amp; a German Requiem with the TSO"
+They echo each other in a three-fold cascade of gesture, single pitches splicing themselves into harmonies; there are moments of Strauss-like vocal writing, and what feels like an exciting nod towards the Toccata movement from John Adam&#039;s Violin Concerto." slug = "review-a-triple-concerto-a-german-requiem-with-the-tso" title = "Review: a Triple Concerto &amp; a German Requiem with the TSO"
 +++